4 Ways to Travel from Florence to Venice for an Unforgettable Trip

 The main train station in Florence is the Santa Maria Novella Station and in Venice, it is the Venice Santa Lucia Station.
 Both regional trains and Italo trains arrive and depart from both stations.

-You will see the train car numbers usually on the bottom right of each car at the train station.
+You will see the Venice to Firenze train car numbers usually on the bottom right of each car at the train station.
 Get into that car, and then look for your seat number.
 There will be a rack above your head to place your bag and some room near your feet for a small, second bag on the Florence Venice trains.

 Duration: 2 hours